-Figure 60: Lecturers - Usage of AI or learning machines in research activities, by University
+Figure 60: Lecturers - Usage of AI-based tools for personalizing learning or student engagement, by University

 The highest frequency of the usage of AI-based tools for personalizing learning or student engagement is for the lecturers with expertise in Computer Science (17% use frequently). and Natural Science (12% use frequently).